 - You will not need to travel to a test center, nor spend additional time and money on preparatory courses

 In order for FMCLA to count for your examination requirement, you will need to answer 300 questions over a four-year time period.
 Since the platform delivers 25 questions each quarter, FMCLA provides you with flexibility to complete the entire process in three years or extend to a maximum of four years, with breaks along the way if needed.
-The FMCLA pilot program is designed to maintain the same high standards as the examination.
-The cut score for the Longitudinal Assessment will be just as rigorous as the one-day examination.
+FMCLA is designed to maintain the same high standards as the examination.
+The cut score for the longitudinal assessment maintains the same rigorous standard as the one-day examination.

 BENEFITS OF FMCLA: